 THE HOLY SACRIFICE OF THE MASS is the heart of the Church's life; it is the Source and Summit of the Christian life.
 Catholics have an obligation to attend Mass every Sunday; however, let us not think of it so much as an obligation but more as a privilege.
 If you would like to read the Sunday Mass Readings in advance, as well as learn more information about each reading, click here (courtesy of St. Louis University's "Sunday Website").
-To see which priests will be celebrating the various Masses, click on the separate link above, MASS CELEBRANTS.
 To read more about the Latin Mass (including celebrating the Sacraments of Baptism, First Communion, and Marriage in the Latin Rite, click on the main link, LATIN MASS/RITES.

-(During Holy Week, the schedule will be in the NEWS/EVENTS section)
+(During Holy Week and Christmas, the schedule will be on the HOME PAGE (center column)